chainer/chainerrl/examples/atari/reproduction/rainbow/README.md

 ## Running our Pretrained models

-We have already pretrained models from this script for all the domains list in the [results](#Results).
+We have already pretrained models from this script for all the domains list in the [results](#Results) section.
 To load a pretrained model:

 ```
 python train_rainbow.py --demo --load-pretrained --env BreakoutNoFrameskip-v4 --pretrained-type best --gpu -1